Tamar Braxton Dishes Big New Album Details, Will She Sing About Her ‘The Real’ Feud? [Video]

 A fan then asked Braxton why both Adrienne and Tamera were at Braxton’s son’s birthday party just weeks earlier, to which Tamar scathingly hit back, “Baby they came took pics and left.
 But Tay telling the truth is me being bitter.
 You have heard of ‘let me save my a**’ right?”

-Tamar’s social media shade only continued as the year progressed, morphing into a nasty feud with Toya Wright and Tiny Harris before Tamar then slammed The Real again on Instagram, accusing Tamera, Adrienne, Loni and Jeannie of being liars just last month.
+Tamar’s social media shade only continued as the year progressed, morphing into a nasty feud with Toya Wright and Tiny Harris before Tamar then slammed The Real again on Instagram, accusing Tamera, Adrienne, Loni, and Jeannie of being liars just last month.

 Do you think Tamar Braxton will be singing about her feud drama on her new album?